whiletruedoio/.github/docs/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

+We are really happy, that you consider to work with the community.
+This document is meant to clarify the rules and guidelines for the community.

 ## Our Pledge